 Image Sensor Cleaning

 Using camera controls during startup interrupts image sensor cleaning.
-Image sensor cleaning may not be performed at startup if the flash is charging.

-If dust can not be fully removed using the options in the Clean image sensor menu, clean the image sensor manually (0 Manual Cleaning) or consult a Nikon-authorized service representative.
+If dust cannot be fully removed using the options in the Clean image sensor menu, clean the image sensor manually (0 Manual Cleaning) or consult a Nikon-authorized service representative.

 If image sensor cleaning is performed several times in succession, image sensor cleaning may be temporarily disabled to protect the camera’s internal circuitry.
 Cleaning can be performed again after a short wait.